New York Harbor - Pre World War II

 THE WAREHOUSE PROBLEM

-In New York, as well as at most ports in the United States where the facilities have been provided either by public bodies or by the railroads or by the steamships, the terminals constructed have been deficient in warehousing and storage accommodations.
-Warehousing and storage is not directly the business of the public authorities, or of the railroad companies, or of the steamship lines.
+In New York, as well as at most ports in the United States, where facilities have been provided either by public bodies, railroads, or steamships, the terminals constructed have been deficient in warehousing and storage accommodations.
+Warehousing and storage are not directly the business of the public authorities, railroad companies, or steamship lines.

-It is rather considered as a separate business and the result has been and it is particularly so at New York that the waterfront terminals are limited in their operation by lack of facilities for the storage of freight which is subsequently destined for 'either railroad or steamship movement.
-The result is that piers and railroad terminals are clogged with slow-moving freight and the turnround of the ship has been slowed up and railroad cars have been held to act as storage for freight.
+Instead, it is considered a separate business, and the result has been that It is mainly so in New York that the waterfront terminals are limited in their operation by a lack of facilities for the storage of freight, which is subsequently destined for 'either railroad or steamship movement.
+The result is that piers and railroad terminals are clogged with slow-moving freight, the ship's turnaround has been slowed, and railroad cars have been held as cargo storage.

-The warehousing problem at New York is a very important one, and it is possible that with adequate warehousing adjacent and convenient to the waterfront the turnaround of the ship can be speeded up and railroad rolling stock can be released for transporting goods.
+The warehousing problem in New York is a very important one.
+Adequate warehousing adjacent and convenient to the waterfront could speed up ship turnarounds and free railroad rolling stock for transporting goods.

 THE LIGHTERAGE PROBLEM